 You also need to consider if your timing for when you take your insulin is off.
-If you have a low blood sugar within 30-60 minutes of your injection, your food might not have been sufficiently digested yet and will hit your bloodstream later.
-You can assess this by measuring your blood sugar frequently and experiment with taking your insulin a little later.
+If you have low blood sugar within 30-60 minutes of your injection, your food might not have been sufficiently digested yet and will hit your bloodstream later.
+You can assess this by measuring your blood sugar frequently and experimenting with taking your insulin a little later.

 Note: The carb ratios listed here are just examples.
 You can have ratios much higher or lower than 1:10.

 Our bodies change over time and so do our eating and exercise patterns.
 As your body and daily routine change, you might find that your carb ratio(s) needs to be adjusted.